 Menjez is a small village located in the far north of Lebanon, close to the Syrian border.
 Perched at an altitude of 350m above sea level, it is located 127km from Beirut.
-The name Menjez comes from the Syriac language, and means the hidden treasure, which is accurate given the village’s interesting ancient archaeological sites.
+The name Menjez means “hidden treasure” in Syriac, which is accurate given the village’s interesting ancient archaeological sites.

 Take north out of Beirut towards Tripoli then Menyeh.
 From there, take the seaside road towards Abboudiyeh.
 You will reach an old empty Customs checkpoint at which point you head right towards Menjez.
 The journey takes around two hours.